Am I a Witch? How to Tell If You're a Witch

 Feeling at home in nature is a good indication that you have witch potential—when you're in it, you feel compelled to bath in the river, touch the trees, lay in the moss, put your feet in the ocean, listen to the birds, and appreciate the sound of dew in the trees.
 Your senses are essentially heightened when you are submerged in the natural world.

 You Perform Rituals

-Rituals here are loosley defined.
-Rituals can be anything from cleansing your room on a certain lunar phase to feeling the need to burry items in the earth.
-Maybe you gather items and your intuition moves you to arrange them a certain way or combine them in a certain way.
+Rituals here are loosely defined.
+Rituals can be anything from cleansing your room on a certain lunar phase to feeling the need to bury items in the earth.
+Maybe you gather items, and your intuition moves you to arrange them a certain way or combine them in a certain way.
 Perhaps you take herbs regularly, not necessarily because someone told you to, but because they feel good in your body.
-If you have a natural tendencies like those described above, you are likely tapping into the universal energy.
+If you have natural tendencies like those described above, you are likely tapping into the universal energy.